 Topsoil sampling shall be performed throughout the project limits at approximately 300 to 500 foot intervals, measured along the centerline of the roadway, to determine the suitability of the topsoil material for reuse and to provide existing depth information that may be used for estimating contract quantities.
 Borings shall be staggered between edge of shoulder and the construction limit of the project.
 Borings in a fill section shall be staggered between the near shoulder and the ditch bottom of the existing embankment.
 The borings shall penetrate to a depth of at least three feet below the existing grade.

-Boring location maps and soil profile drawing shall be included in the geotechnical report.
 As required, samples may be classified using the AASHTO and/or USDA soil classification systems.